satyarth/satyarth.me/contents/articles/pixel-sorting/index.md

 ![](example7.png)

-It is, of course, possible to define the intervals manually but the result heavily depends on your definition and won't be covered here.
+It is, of course, possible to define the intervals manually but the result heavily depends on your definition.

-All the images in this article were generated using a pixel sorter I wrote in python- [source here](https://github.com/ebanaut/pixelsort/).
+All the images in this article were generated using a pixel sorting script I wrote in python- [source here](https://github.com/satyarth/pixelsort/).
 It shouldn't be too hard to use, if you do anything with it I'd love to see it!

+*Edit:* The script was used to make [this](https://www.youtube.com/watch?v=bV2Br6e_bd8) music video.
+Check it out!